 When you finish creating your organization and project, you should end up on a screen that prompts you to create an Atlas cluster:

 For additional details on how to create an account, see Create an Atlas Account.

 Time estimate: 5 minutes

-In order to use Realm Sync, your Atlas cluster must use MongoDB version 4.4.
-When setting up your cluster, select MongoDB 4.4 from the dropdown menu under Additional Settings.
+In order to use Realm Sync, your Atlas cluster must use MongoDB version 4.4 or higher.
+When setting up your cluster, select MongoDB 4.4 (or a higher version) from the dropdown menu under Additional Settings.